 What is the typical breast augmentation experience like?

-- What type of results can I expect?
+- What type of breast augmentation results can I expect?

-- How do I select a good plastic surgeon?
+- How do I select the best plastic surgeon for me?

 - How long does it take to recover?

 - When can I get back to normal activities?

 - When can I go back to work?

 These are all great questions.
 Here’s how to get started.
 Also visit the plastic surgery FAQ page to learn the breast implant 411 answers to common questions.

 After deciding to have breast augmentation, your research should start with choosing the best plastic surgeon.
 You want someone who: